Comprendre les réglementations antitrust dans les fusions et acquisition

 Impact of mergers on SMEs

-SMEs can be affected by mergers of large companies, especially if these mergers reduce competition and increase the prices of essential supplies or services.
+SMEs can be affected by mergers between large companies, especially if these mergers reduce competition and increase the prices of essential supplies or services.
 Antitrust regulations aim to protect SMEs by preserving healthy competition.

 Cross-border mergers